vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/061/21_sammishlo_aruSho.md

 title = "21"

 +++
 As in 16b, the simile in b seems to consist only of what precedes the ná, namely sūpasthā́bhiḥ, while dhenúbhiḥ constitutes the frame.
-So also Ge, Re.
+So also Geldner, Renou

 <div class="js_include" url="/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/061/19-21.md"  newLevelForH1="3" newLevelForH1="2" includeTitle="true"> </div>